Creating an Item Page

 Naming an item takes some forethought.
 You'll want to consider the current needs of users and the expected growth of the site.
 The name you currently use for an item might prove to be too broad or too specific over time.

-Sound crazy?
-Let's look at an example.
-Say you name an item screwdriver.
+For example, say you name an item screwdriver.
 That might be great if your site only offers three different types of screwdrivers—a phillips, a slotted, and a torx.
 But when your site grows, you might offer a huge variety of screwdrivers for purchase.
 Suddenly, that item page could include hundreds of different types of screwdrivers.

 On the other extreme, an item with the name Anti-static T10 Torx Screwdriver is too specific, and doesn't give you any room to grow.
 Design your items so that in the future you can add new types.